 While detailing the interior, I noted a working pushbutton AM radio, inside hood lock, remote control for the driver’s mirror and rear view mirror mounted map light.
 I believe the map light may be part of the Courtesy Light package.
 There are lights under the hood and decklid.
 There is a set of aftermarket auxiliary gauges beneath the dash.
 This car did NOT come with the Rally Pac gauges, which seems so odd for a W30.
 The Sport Steering wheel appears to be correct for the car, but that is easy to change.

 The minimal options on the exterior of the car include Super Stock II wheels that are painted to match the car and Sport Mirrors.
-This car did not have wheel opening moldings.
 The tires are 225/70/14 BFG Radial TAs.
 There is a W35 rear spoiler on the decklid.
 It appears to be correct and original.

 While inspecting the underside of the car, I noted the boxed trailing arms, front disc brakes, Flowmaster exhaust ending in trumpet tips and the corporate ten bolt rear end.
 I double-checked the gear ratio and came up with the ratio of 3.73:1.
 The differential is Anti-Spin.

 The odometer reads almost 9000 miles.
 I do not know what that signifies.
 But I can tell you that the condition of the car is very good.
 It is a very capable driver that is a blast to drive.
 The immense torque combined with 3.73 gearing makes this car very quick and responsive.